OSH Answers Fact Sheets

 - Presence of hot or cold objects in the surrounding area.

 Various methods of measuring occupational heat exposure combine these environmental factors to obtain a single number as a measure of overall heat load.
 The most commonly used measure in the workplace is the wet bulb globe temperature (WBGT) index.

 Please Note: This OSH Answers document contains information relating to prevention from and control of heat related illnesses.
-Please see Working in Hot Environments - Health Effects for information about the effects on the body from working in hot environments.
+Please see Hot Environments - Health Effects and First Aid for information about the effects on the body from working in hot environments.

 The wet bulb globe temperature is calculated using a formula that takes into account air temperature, speed of air movement, radiant heat from hot objects, sunshine and body cooling due to sweat evaporation.

 Air temperature is measured using a conventional thermometer.

 The contribution due to radiant heat is measured using a black globe thermometer.
 A conventional thermometer is inserted through a rubber stopper into a hollow, six-inch diameter copper ball which is coated with a flat black paint.
 The thermometer bulb is positioned at the centre of the copper ball.
 The black globe thermometer normally requires at least 20 minutes to come to equilibrium reading.